Henry Hobbs (cyclist): Early and personal life

-The brother of cyclist Noah Hobbs, he attended Woodbridge High School in Woodford Green, London.
-He raced as a youngster for Barking & Dagenham Cycling Club.
+The brother of cyclist Noah Hobbs, he attended Woodbridge High School in Woodford Green, London, and raced for Barking & Dagenham Cycling Club.

 Career

 Hobbs competed at the British Cycling National Track Championships as a 16 year-old in February 2024, and won bronze in the men’s kilometre time trial, clocking a personal best time of 1:02.574, and finishing just four tenths of a second from the gold medal.
 That week, he was selected to join the British Cycling junior academy.

 In August 2024, Hobbs won the individual pursuit at the 2024 UCI Junior Track Cycling World Championships.
 He also win silver in the 1km time trial and bronze in the team pursuit at the Championships held in Luoyang, China.

 Hobbs won the gold medals in the omnium and in the 1km time trial at the 2025 UCI Junior Track Cycling World Championships in Apeldoorn, Netherlands in August 2025.
 At the championships he also won the silver medal in the team pursuit alongside Rory Gravelle, Max Hinds, Dan Thompson and Albie Jones.

+At the 2026 Commonwealth Games in Glasgow, Hobbs alongside Will Tidball, Charlie Tanfield and Ethan Vernon won the men's team pursuit, beating Australia in the final on 30 July.
+One day later, he won a bronze medal in the elimination race and on 1 August won the gold medal in the 10km scratch race.
+In September 2026, Hobbs secured a pro win on roads on stage five of the ZLM Tour in the Netherlands, part of the UCI ProSeries, in his debut race representing the elite team.
+He finished 17th overall in the stage race despite being the fourth youngest rider on the start list.